History of Al Jazeera Media Network in Timeline

 January 1999: Al Jazeera begins 24-hour broadcasting

-January 1999: Power outage in Algerian cities
+January 1999: Power outage in Algerian cities during Al Jazeera program

-On 27 January 1999, several Algerian cities lost power, reportedly to prevent residents from watching an Al Jazeera program implicating the Algerian military in massacres.
+On January 27, 1999, several Algerian cities lost power, reportedly to prevent residents from watching an Al Jazeera program implicating the Algerian military in massacres.

 May 2002: Bahrain bans Al Jazeera correspondents

-2002: Push for "repositioning" of Al Jazeera
+2002: Push for an English-language version of Al Jazeera

 March 2003: Launch of English-language website

-2003: Hiring of English-language journalists
+2003: Hiring of first English-language journalists

-In 2003, Al Jazeera hired its first English-language journalists, including Afshin Rattansi from the BBC's Today Programme.
+In 2003, Al Jazeera hired its first English-language journalists, including Afshin Rattansi from the BBC's Today programme.

 2004: Al Jazeera correspondents return to Bahrain

-2004: Establishment of Al Jazeera Sport
+2004: Expansion into sports with Al Jazeera Sport

 April 2005: First Al Jazeera International Documentary Film Festival

-July 2005: Announcement of Al Jazeera International
+July 2005: Al Jazeera announces plans to launch Al Jazeera International

-In July 2005, Al Jazeera officially announced plans to launch a new English-language satellite service to be called Al Jazeera International.
+On 4 July 2005, Al Jazeera officially announced plans to launch a new English-language satellite service to be called Al Jazeera International.

 September 9, 2005: Launch of Al Jazeera Children's Channel

-2005: Reforms during the Arab Spring
+2005: Role in Reforms during the Arab Spring

 Critics acknowledge Al Jazeera's role in reforms during the 2005 Arab Spring.